jeremiah-k/fetchtastic/README.md

 During setup, you have the option to add a cron job that runs Fetchtastic daily at 3 AM.

-#### Termux
+#### Termux/Linux/Mac OS

-The setup process will configure the cron job using Termux's cron implementation.
+The setup process will configure the cron job using the system's cron implementation.

 To modify the cron job, you can run: